anoma/nspec/docs/tutorial/juvix.md

     will be included.
 Otherwise, for Juvix Markdown files, the content will be preprocessed by the Juvix compiler and then the generated HTML will be included.

+!!! info "Snippet identifier"

+    To use a snippet identifier, you must wrap the Juvix code block with the syntax `<!-- --8<-- [start:snippet_identifier] -->` and `<!-- --8<-- [end:snippet_identifier] -->`.
+    This technique is useful for including specific sections of a file.
+Alternatively, you use the standard `--8<--` markers within the code and extract the snippet by appending a ! at the end of the path.